-ICAEW has established a Members Advisory Board (MAB), consisting of prominent chartered accountants from across Africa.
+In late 2016, ICAEW established a Members Advisory Board (MAB) of prominent chartered accountants from across Africa.

 |East Africa Community||Daniel Ndonye, Former Senior Partner, Managing Partner and CEO, Deloitte East Africa (Chair)|